 Change Happens Through People

-Though it might be tempting to wait for “something magical” to happen, real organizational change happens through people and requires a concerted, ongoing effort by the people involved.
+Though it might be tempting to wait for “something magical” to happen, we know form change management simulation data that real organizational change happens through people and requires a concerted, ongoing effort by the people involved.

 The Wrong Approach to Change

 However, many organizations take the wrong approach to driving major change initiatives.
-They focus on designing new systems or processes rather than focusing on motivating workers to accept and support the change that is needed.
+They focus only on designing new systems or business practices rather than focusing on motivating workers to accept and support the change that is needed.
 Leaders need to think through why employees would naturally resist the change and find ways to encourage them to adopt the solution.

 If not, the value and success of the entire change initiative is at risk.
 It’s the people who deserve the focus, not just the systems and processes that surround them.